Causes of infertility

 Illegal drugs such as marijuana and cocaine can also affect semen quality.

 Drinking too much alcohol can damage the quality of your sperm.
 Guidelines published by the National Institute for Health and Care Excellence (NICE) state that if men follow the Department of Health’s recommendations of drinking no more than three to four units of alcohol a day, it is unlikely their fertility will be affected.
 However, drinking more than this could make it difficult to conceive.

 Infertility in both men and women

-There are a number of factors that can affect fertility in both men and women.
+There are many factors that can affect fertility in both men and women.
 These are outlined below.

 Being overweight or obese reduces both male and female fertility.
 In women, being overweight can affect ovulation.
 Being underweight can also have an impact on fertility, particularly for women, who will not ovulate if they are severely underweight.